nom-com/CuttingBoard-backend/README.md

 This application allow users to find new favorite recipes, as well as share their own with the community.

+A public version of this API can be accessed at http://api.generictech.org.

 # Endpoints
 ## Base URL
 The base URL to interact with this API should follow the following convention: